GReturn/KuroVoice/README.md

 - Reply with artificial voice.

-### Disclaimer:
+### ❗ Disclaimer:
 This is a quick side-project.
+I'm not accepting issues and PRs.
+Improvements and bug fixes will be done the next time I'm bored.
 This software does not use any data when generating a reply.
 Data is hard-coded.